Attendance & punctuality

 • As you may be aware, amendments to The Education (Pupil Registration) (England) Regulations 2006 make it clear that Head teachers may not grant any leave of absence during term time unless there are exceptional circumstances and that Head teachers should determine the number of days a child can be away from school if the leave is granted.

-• Last October, our school governors agreed that we would request the Local Authority to issue a penalty notice for any holiday of 5 days (10 sessions) or more and we informed parents of this change.
-The Penalty Notice is a fine of £60 per parent, per child if paid within 21 days and £120 per parent, per child if paid after this date but within 28 days.
+• From September 2024, the government has increased the Local Authority to issue a penalty notice for any holiday of 5 days (10 sessions) or more and we informed parents of this change.
+The Penalty Notice is a fine of £80 per parent, per child if paid within 21 days and £180 per parent, per child if paid after this date but within 28 days.

 • Failure to pay the Penalty Notice could result in the Local Authority starting legal proceedings against you for the offence of failing to ensure your child’s regular attendance at school.